 Mobile Device Manager Plus allows admins to completely hide Android status bar and disable notification bar on Android devices using Kiosk Mode to prevent unauthorized access to notifications and settings.
 To learn how to hide the status or notification bar on Android read below.

 To hide status bar or disable notification bar in Android, IT admins must perform the following two steps:

 The first step to hide Android status bar/ notification bar on Android devices using Mobile Device Manager Plus is to lock down the device into Kiosk Mode.
-Kiosk Mode allows the device to run specific apps on the devices while restricting access to other apps and device functionalities such as to hide status bar.
+Kiosk Mode allows the device to run specific apps on the devices while restricting access to other apps and device functionalities such as to hide status bar on these Android devices.
 Follow the steps given below to enable Android Kiosk Mode, in order to remove status bar/notification bar on Android devices.

 To hide or disable the status and notification bar on Android devices while enabling Kiosk Mode, follow the steps given below:

 This is how the device in Kiosk Mode looks once you disable notification bar and remove status bar on Android devices.

 Using this method, you can hide the status and notification bar even on newer versions of Android like Android 10 and 11.
 In addition to enabling admins to disable/hide notification bar and remove status bar, Mobile Device Manager Plus provides a fully customizable Kiosk Mode with various settings.
 Refer this document for more details on how to configure Kiosk Mode on devices.